tejasPhaveri/custom-instructions/custominstructions.md

    - ...
    - Step N: [resolution/conclusion]
    ```
 3. **OUTPUT:**
    ```
    - Conclusion: [clear outcome of the reasoning]
    - Confidence: [HIGH|MEDIUM|LOW]
    - Rationale: [brief justification]
    ```
 4. **APPLY & CLEAR:** Apply the conclusion to the current task and clear the cache.
 The outcome might be noted in the subtask summary or lead to a new decision entry if significant.
+Update relevant memory bank documents with insights from Sequential Thinking.
 ```

 ### Version Control